andrey-zherikov/argparse/README.md

 - `programName`: style for the program name.
 Default is `bold`.
 - `subcommandName`: style for the subcommand name.
 Default is `bold`.
 - `argumentGroupTitle`: style for the title of argument group.
 Default is `bold.underline`.
-- `namedArgumentName`: style for the name of named argument.
+- `argumentName`: style for the argument name.
 Default is `lightYellow`.
 - `namedArgumentValue`: style for the value of named argument.
 Default is `italic`.
 - `positionalArgumentValue`: style for the value of positional argument.
 Default is `lightYellow`.
 - `errorMessagePrefix`: style for "Error:" prefix in error messages.
 Default is `red`.